Cystinuria is a rare, lifelong, genetic disorder in which too much of a certain amino acid, called cystine, builds up in the urine

 You may report negative side effects to Travere Therapeutics Medical Information at 1-877-659-5518, or to the FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

-Please see accompanying full Prescribing Information for additional Important Safety Information.
+Please click here for full Prescribing Information and additional Important Safety Information.